 Growth of social work as a professional endeavor.
 The scope of social work; casework in the medical, psychiatric, family and child welfare, and guidance fields, community organization, social research, social planning, social group work.
-Current trends in social work
+Current trends in social work.

-Community Organization

-A general introduction to the field and process of community organization, both as a field of social work and as a field of human endeavor.
+SOC.
+116 Prof. Pryle Community Organization 3 credits A general introduction to the field and process of community organization, both as a field of social work and as a field of human endeavor.
 The coordination and financing of welfare activities, methods of appraising community needs and resources, planning and the initiation of welfare services.
-Services of a voluntary and governmental nature, strategies of power
+Services of a voluntary and governmental nature, strategies of power.

 SOC.
-118 Ms. Phillips, Prof. Pryle

-Child Welfare 3 credits

-Development of child welfare in the United States.
+118 Ms. Phillips, Prof. Pryle Child Welfare 3 credits Development of child welfare in the United States.
 Educational, health, recreational and child labor regulations.
 Study and treatment of children in their own homes, foster homes and institutions.
-Child care and protective programs on federal, state and local levels
+Child care and protective programs on federal, state and local levels.